wp-plugins/wp-toolbar-removal/readme.txt

 For those who have not yet updated or have no idea what’s going on, here is a visual comparison of the old “Admin Bar” and the new “Toolbar”:

-The new Toolbar certainly looks better, but concerns remain.
-From what I’ve gathered, the main gripe is that the Toolbar is mandatory, and possibly still redundant, depending on site setup and configuration (plugins, networks, etc.).
+The new ToolBar certainly looks better, but concerns remain.
+From what I’ve gathered, the main gripe is that the ToolBar is mandatory, and possibly still redundant, depending on site setup and configuration (plugins, networks, etc.).
 Is it really mandatory?
 That sounds silly to me, but seems to be the case:

-So yeah, something changed, so the question for the Admin Toolbar is “what works and what doesn’t?”
+So yeah, something changed, so the question for the Admin ToolBar is “what works and what doesn’t?”
 Let’s dig in and see what’s up..
-Admin Bar changes, now WP Toolbar
+Admin Bar changes, now WP ToolBar

 As [Ipstenu puts it](http://wordpress.org/support/topic/hiding-admin-bar-in-wordpress-33#post-2495448): “You don’t have to like it, but it’s here to stay.”
 So it’s time to look at things practically and get on with it.
 First of all, if you have a plugin or functions script that hides, removes, or customizes the Admin Bar, definitely investigate to see if everything is still working according to plan.
 What works..